 '''

-vars

-success: Boolean;

 begin

 // unt is an existing JadeUserNameToken instance

 unt.clearPassword := "password";

 success := unt.validatePassword();

 '''

 JadeWSAddressingHeader Class

 The JadeWSAddressingHeader class is used to define the addressing information based on the WS-Addressing specification.
 This class has the following properties, which are all of type StringUtf8.